-The graduate program in Physical Chemistry at UC San Diego is ranked #19 in the United States by the US News and World Report 2022.
+The graduate program in Physical Chemistry at UC San Diego is ranked #17 in the United States by the US News and World Report 2023.
 The program draws on a strong interplay between theory and experiment in traditional and emerging areas of physical chemistry.
 Experimental techniques are developed and applied towards problems in energy storage and conversion, photonics and polaritonics, quantum and nanomaterials, biophysics, and reaction dynamics, with time resolution down to femtoseconds, and spatial resolution down to sub-nanometer.
-Current efforts in theoretical and computational chemistry are focused on topics such as quantummechanical methodologies for energy and electron transport, non-equilibrium statistical mechanics, biomolecular simulations, drug discovery, liquid phase dynamics in confined materials, and polariton chemistry.
+Current efforts in theoretical and computational chemistry are focused on topics such as quantum-mechanical methodologies for energy and electron transport, non-equilibrium statistical mechanics, biomolecular simulations, drug discovery, liquid phase dynamics in confined materials, and polariton chemistry.
 Atmospheric research in the lab and measurements in the field investigate key processes associated with aerosol chemistry, human health, and climate change.

-CURRICULA

-Fall Spring Winter Chem 231 Chemical Kinetics and Molecular Reaction Dynamics Chem 239 Special Topics in Physical Chemistry Chem 230A Quantum Mechanics I Chem 232A Statistical Mechanics I Two courses among: Chem 205B Analytical Chemistry II Chem 235 Molecular Spectroscopy Chem 273 Atmospheric Chemistry
+Chemical Kinetics and Molecular Reaction Dynamics

+Special Topics in Physical Chemistry

+Quantum Mechanics I

+Statistical Mechanics I

+Analytical Chemistry II

+Molecular Spectroscopy

+Atmospheric Chemistry